Tips on Practicing Mindfulness Daily

 This is a really useful tip try.
 If you don’t want it on airplane putting it on total silence can be a great way to switch off and avoid being distracted by every notification on your phone.
 This especially works if you are seeing a friend or spending time with your family.

 Bedtime – Go Slow Beforehand

 Your body and mind naturally start to unwind and go slower at this time.
-Mindfulness centres on paying attention to the moment and this can be a good time to practise presence.
+Mindfulness centres on paying attention to the moment and this can be a good time to practice presence.
 The trick here is simple, to do less, with more intention.
 At this time let the techniques of the day naturally and subconsciously feed into your bedtime routine.
 This can be something as small as brushing your teeth with bodily awareness.